overture-stack/website/markdown/documentation/score/installation/configuration/profiles.md

 ## Secure

-The `secure` profile is required if <a href="/documentation/ego" target="_blank">Ego</a> is used as the authentication service for Score.
+The `secure` profile is required if <a href="/documentation/ego" target="_blank" rel="noopener noreferrer">Ego</a> is used as the authentication service for Score.
 It enables authentication for requests to the Score API using API keys issued by Ego.
-For details on configuring authentication, see <a href="documentation/score/installation/authentication" target="_blank">Authentication</a>.
+For details on configuring authentication, see <a href="documentation/score/installation/authentication" target="_blank" rel="noopener noreferrer">Authentication</a>.

 For example: